kenchreai/kaa-catalogs/kenchreai-ceramic-catalog.md

 A catalog illustrating the range of pottery and other ceramic objects at Kenchreai in Greece.
 It draws on over 60 years of work at the site.

 This work is being actively edited and includes information that will be updated.
 Clicking on the title for each item will show the full record from the [Kenchreai Archaeology Archive](http://kenchreai.org/kaa) (KAA).
+See [below](#acknowledgements) for acknowledgements.

 ## Roman and Late Roman Finewares